01Make a List of Critical Jobs

 03Inventory Supporting Equipment

-Next, take a look at the essential office equipment that is used behind-the-scenes.
-The telephone on the service representatives' desks need to connect to the phone network.
-The computers in the office must connect to some sort of server or application that allows orders to be taken, materials to be shipped, services to be performed, invoices to be mailed and payroll to be met.
+Next, take a look at the essential office equipment that is used behind the scenes.
+The telephones on the service representatives' desks need to connect to the phone network.
+The computers in the office must connect to some sort of server or application that allows orders to be taken, materials to be shipped, services to be performed, invoices to be mailed or payroll to be met.
 Walk around your office and you will see the things that tie your business together.

 Your disaster recovery list may include the following items: